Tolyar/goexer/README.md

 err.LogTrace("message")
 ```

-Correct way to create new error.
-Use Depth: 1 for getting real stack of error's rise but not place where func ErrNotFound() was created.
+The correct way to create a new error.
+Use Depth: 1 for getting original .
 ```go
 func ErrNotFound(msg string) *goexer.Error {
 	return goexer.New(msg, goexer.ErrorOpts{Depth: 1})